101 NYC Engagement Photo Locations

 38. Seaglass Carousel

 I love the bright pastel colors of the Seaglass Carousel in Battery Park!
 It makes for beautiful engagement photos and also wedding photos!
-Its unique features of floating fish and classical enchanted music makes it fun for all ages!
+Its unique features of floating fish and classical enchanted music make it fun for all ages!

 39. Flatiron Building